Skip to main content

 The Mullen Test

 The Mullen Test, or Bursting Test, tests the bursting strength of a corrugated cardboard box.
 It determines how much pressure the walls of a shipping box can handle before it bursts.
-With this test, corrugated boxes must have a minimum base weight requirement meaning they’ll be heavier boxes by default compared to boxes measured by the ECT.
+With this test, corrugated boxes must have a minimum base weight requirement, meaning they’ll be heavier boxes by default than boxes measured by the ECT.

 Both FedEx and UPS accept 200# boxes.
-If your product weighs more than 40 pounds, shipping carriers recommend using higher Mullen Test-rated boxes.
+If your product weighs over 40 pounds, shipping carriers recommend using higher Mullen Test-rated boxes.

 Double-Wall vs. Single-Wall Boxes